Zigzag Campout Workshops

 Olivia Horgan is a fiddle player with Irish roots, who loves playing music from around the world.
 She has played in the Sorbonne orchestra in Paris, the deserts of Namibia, the beaches of Zanzibar, and in her beloved hometown of Portland.
 Playing and teaching fiddle is her life’s passion and she especially loves introducing the fiddle to young children.
 You can hear her performing with the Ross Island Ramblers, the Celtic Light Orchestra and the Whole Grain Loafers.

-Charlie Sheie is a freshman at Roosevelt High School.
+Charlie Sheie is a sophomore at Roosevelt High School.
 He enjoys playing guitar, upright bass, and tuba.
 He can be found playing guitar at Portland youth jams and Irish sessions, and with his band Triple File at regional festivals, dances, and farmers markets.
 He’s the twin wearing glasses.

-Sam Sheie is a freshman at Roosevelt High School.
+Sam Sheie is a sophomore at Roosevelt High School.
 He enjoys playing both fiddle and clarinet.
 He can be found playing fiddle at Portland youth jams and Irish sessions, and with his band Triple File at regional festivals, dances, and farmers markets.
 He’s the twin without glasses.

 Kate O’Brien is a violinist/fiddler/singer who has performed & toured with multi-genre groups over two decades.

-In Portland she performs regularly within several genre: Django jazz, singer/songwriter music with the Leo Moon Trio, southern rock, sitting in with the Portland Country Underground and others.
+In Portland she performs regularly within several genres: Django jazz, singer/songwriter music with the Leo Moon Trio, southern rock, sitting in with the Portland Country Underground and others.
 She jams regularly with swing and old time folks around Portland and has these days a particular affinity for early jazz tunes.

 Kate founded Mosaic String Academy (mosaicstringacademy.com) in 2019 which offers students of all ages a unique combination of classical private lessons in violin, viola & cello along with monthly group classes where we explore tons of music.
 Kate founded Portland Fiddle Camps for Kids (portlandfiddlecamps.com) in 2009 and it’s the highlight of every summer!
 Come join her and her co-conspirator Sophie Enloe for another awesome camp in 2025!

-Melissa Takush has been hosting jams in the Eugene area with Mud City Old-Time Society since 2011.
+Melissa Takush has been hosting jams in the Eugene area with Mud City Old-Time Society since 2008.
 She loves helping folks get connected to the PNW old-time community!
 Melissa will be hosting slow jams on Friday and Saturday afternoons.

 Maja Diettrich-Kennett, now 16 years old and a Junior at Lincoln High School, has been playing fiddle since she was 4.
 She has led fiddle jams around Portland and performs often at her family’s Hostel and Cafe.
 She also enjoys singing and was a member of the state middle school choir.